buzzfeed/caliendo/README.md

 3. If you alternate between calls to the `caliendo` `Facade` instance of an API and the API itself you will probably see unexpected results. `caliendo` maintains the state of the API by maintaining a reference to the API internally.

 4. If you have a class inheriting from `dict` you'll need to define a `__getstate__` and a `__setstate__` method.
 Described: [http://stackoverflow.com/questions/5247250/why-does-pickle-getstate-accept-as-a-return-value-the-very-instance-it-requi]

+5. If you're trying to mock a module that contains class definitions; you can use the classes normally except that the type will be that of a lambda function instead of a class.